-- 3.1 The Mental Capacity Act 2005 (MCA) introduced statutory responsibilities which apply to everyone who is involved in the care, treatment, or support of people over the age of 16 living in England or Wales, who are unable to make all or some decisions for themselves. - 3.2 The Mental Capacity Act Code of Practice (2007) is a guide on how to apply the MCA in practice.
-The Code of Practice ('the Code') provides guidance and information about how the MCA works in practice.
-Section 42 of the Act requires that those who make decisions in relation to persons who lack capacity must have regard to the Code.
-This duty to have regard to the Code applies to those acting in 'in a professional capacity' and 'receiving remuneration' and consequently will apply to all employees of LPT. - 3.3 The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 set out Fundamental Standards.
+- 3.1 The Mental Capacity Act 2005 (MCA) introduced statutory responsibilities which apply to everyone who is involved in the care, treatment, or support of people over the age of 16 living in England or Wales, who are unable to make a specific decision at a specific time for themselves. - 3.2 The Mental Capacity Act 2005 Code of Practice (2007) ('the Code') provides guidance to anyone who is working with and/or caring for adults who may lack capacity to make specific decisions.
+It describes their responsibilities when acting or making decisions on behalf of someone who may lack capacity to make a specific decision at a specific time.

+Section 42 of the Mental Capacity Act requires that those who make decisions in relation to persons who lack capacity must have regard to the Code of Practice.
+This duty applies to those acting 'in a professional capacity' and 'receiving remuneration' and consequently will apply to all employees of LPT.

+3.3 The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 set out Fundamental Standards.
 LPT is required to adhere to these standards.